freerange/site/soups/weeknotes/week-822.snip.markdown

 ## Mission Patch 🚀

-I continued to port the app from [SvelteKit][] to [Rails][] 🚂 concentrating on progressively enhancing the patch designer using [Hotwire Stimulus][] and [Hotwire Turbo Streams][].
+I continued to port [the app][mission-patch] from [SvelteKit][] to [Rails][] 🚂 concentrating on progressively enhancing the patch designer using [Hotwire Stimulus][] and [Hotwire Turbo Streams][].
 So far I've been very impressed with how relatively straightforward it's been to implement the JavaScript enhancements and how well they're working.
 And it's been a massive help to be able to bounce ideas off [Chris R][] as I've been going along.
 I'm really looking forward to getting the changes live and writing about the implementation in more detail.

 [Guy][guy-moorhouse] gave us some very helpful feedback on our initial implementation of the new home page design via the medium of a [Supercut][] video with him talking us through a number of issues and demonstrating how to fix them in the browser developer tools. 🎉